 Kimchi is showing up everywhere right now.
 Rightfully so, if you ask us.
 We love the stuff.

-This post was published in November 2016 and updated in December 2022.
+This article was originally published in November 2016 and updated in September 2023.

 What Is Kimchi?